-Generating/Executing an Program
+Generating/Executing a Program

-- Compiler: Translate a high-level language source programs into assembly language source programs - Assembler: Translate assembly language source programs into object files of machine instructions - Linker: Combine the contents of object files and library files into one object/executable program - Library File: Collect useful subroutines of application programs - Loader: Load the program from disk into memory & load the address of the first instruction into program counter
+- Compiler: Translate a high-level language source programs into assembly language source programs - Assembler: Translate assembly language source programs into object files of machine instructions - Linker: Combine the contents of object files and library files into one object/executable program - Library File: Collect useful subroutines of application programs - Loader: Load the program into memory and load the address of the first instruction into program counter (PC)

-Activity in a Computer: Instruction
+Activities in a Computer: Instructions

-- A computer is governed by instructions. - To perform a given task, a program consisting of a list of machine instructions is stored in the memory. - Data to be used as operands are also stored in the memory. - Individual instructions are brought from the memory into the processor, which executes the specified operations.
+- A computer is governed by instructions. - To perform a given task, a program consisting of a list of machine instructions is stored in the memory. - Data to be used as operands are also stored in the memory. - Individual instructions are brought from the memory into the processor, one after another, in a sequential way (normally). - The processor executes the specified operation/instruction.